stormpath/stormpath-documentation/source/idsite.rst

 Setting Your Own Custom Domain Name and SSL Certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, the address of your ID Site is ``tenant-name.id.stormpath.io``.
 However, you can change the address to a subdomain of your own website, such as ``id.mysite.com``.
 The Stormtrooper equipment application’s main website is ``imperialxchange.com``, so the initial address of the ID Site might be something like ``happy-rebel.id.stormpath.io``.
 You can change the ID Site’s address to a subdomain of your company website, like ``id.trooperxchange.com``.
 In our example, ImperialXchange.com is actually part of a family of sites owned by the parent company Galactic Gear.
-Galactic Gear wants single-sign-on across its family of websites, so the ID Site is actually found at ``id.galacticgear.co``.
+Galactic Gear wants single sign-on across its family of websites, so the ID Site is actually found at ``id.galacticgear.co``.

 The workflow for changing the address consists of the following steps: